 Ecommerce website builders have built-in SEO tools which automatically make search engines sit up and pay attention.
 However, there are still other things you can do to optimize your website, and help your store to rank more highly in Google.

-Shopify, BigCommerce, Squarespace, and Wix all have SEO guides and tools to help you do this.
+Shopify, BigCommerce, and Squarespace all have SEO guides and tools to help you do this.

 BigCommerce is the top dog when it comes to multichannel selling.
 You can easily manage all your sales from one place with BigCommerce’s built-in integrations.